 Thermal comfort is "the state of mind that expresses satisfaction within the thermal environment" and is generally assessed subjectively (ASHRAE, 2004).

 Human thermal comfort cannot be expressed in degrees and can't be defined by an average range of temperatures.

-It is a very personal experience and a function of many
+It is a very personal experience and a function of many criteria, which differs from person to person in the same BALANCED COMBINATION OF BUILDING SYSTEMS ADAPTED TO environmental space.

-criteria, which differs from person to person in the same THERMAL COMFORT IS THE OUTCOME OF A WELL-BALANCED COMBINATION OF BUILDING SYSTEMS ADAPTED TO THE LOCAL CLIMATE & THE TYPE OF ACTIVITY PERFORMED. environmental space.
+THE LOCAL CLIMATE & THE TYPE OF ACTIVITY PERFORMED.